-Typically updated every two to three years, the TFP is a "financially constrained" plan meaning the identified cost of the projects in the TFP must be balanced with the city's transportation revenue projections for the 12-year plan period.
+Typically updated every two to three years, the Transportation Facilities Plan is a "financially constrained" plan; the identified cost of the projects in the TFP must be balanced with the city's transportation revenue projections for the 12-year plan period.
 Some projects listed in the TFP include funding allocations for initial development or partial implementation only.